 Boo Bread Pudding

-Whole grain cinnamon swirl bread is used in this delicious boo bread pudding for a Halloween treat.
+Boo bread pudding with whole grain cinnamon swirl bread used in this delicious pudding for a healthful Halloween treat.
 The bread cubes are stirred into a low fat chocolate milk mixture.

 4 large eggs, beaten